✓ Updated July 2026

 Airport Taxis (Livingstone & Victoria Falls Airport)

 These are the most straightforward way to get from the airports to your accommodation in Livingstone (Zambia) or Victoria Falls town (Zimbabwe).
-They are readily available upon arrival and can be pre-booked for added convenience.
+They operate on a fixed-rate system, especially for airport transfers.

-Many lodges and hotels in both Zambia and Zimbabwe offer their own shuttle services or can arrange private transfers for guests.
-This is a comfortable and reliable option, especially if you're staying at a more upscale establishment.
+Most hotels and tour operators in both Livingstone and Victoria Falls town offer shuttle services or can arrange private transfers for their guests.
+This is often the most convenient and reliable option, especially for day trips.

 Bicycle Hire